ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

 ### Enabling Flakes Support

-Compared to the default configuration approach of NixOS, Flakes provide better reproducibility and a clearer package structure that is easier to maintain.
-Therefore, it is recommended to manage NixOS with Flakes.
+Flakes provide better reproducibility and a clearer package structure that is easier to maintain compared to the default configuration approach of NixOS.
+Therefore, it's recommended to manage NixOS with Flakes.

-However, as Flakes is still an experimental feature currently, it's not enabled by default yet, we need to enable it manually by modifying `/etc/nixos/configuration.nix`, example as follows:
+However, as Flakes is still an experimental feature, it's not enabled by default.
+To enable it, modify `/etc/nixos/configuration.nix` as follows:

 ```nix
 # Edit this configuration file to define what should be installed on